Living In Portugal – The Expat’s Guide

 You might also find that short-term rentals in such regions are quite costly.
 Property owners can make a healthy profit during the tourist season and don’t mind leaving their properties empty during winter.

-In the main cities, such as Lisbon and Porto, long-term rental are relatively easy to come by.
+In the main cities, such as Lisbon and Porto, long-term rentals are relatively easy to come by.

 You can look for a rental property yourself or use a local agent.
 Good agents can help you by advising, negotiating with landowners and even providing a tenancy agreement in English.